ebullient/ttrpg-convert-cli/docs/configuration.md

     }
     ```

     With this setting, the CLI will look for "internal" images in the local directory, which will speed things up (at the cost of a few extra steps).

     If you use a relative path, it will be resolved relative to the current working directory[^1].
 An absolute path[^2] will also work.
-You will get an error message if that directory doesn't exist (and it will tell you the directory it tried to find).
+You will get an error message if that directory doesn't exist (and it will tell you the directory it tried to use, which should help you figure out where the problem is).

-## Copying external images
+### Copying external images

-External images are images that are not part of the 5eTools or Pf2eTools corpus of content.
-They are referenced by media references marked as "external", and usually begin with "http://" or "https://".
+External images are referenced by media references marked as "external", and usually begin with "http://" or "https://".
 Some homebrew content may use a "file://" URL[^3] to reference a local file.

 **By default, external images are not downloaded.** Links will reference the remote location, and you will need to be online to view the images.
 This is a safe, fast, and relatively well-behaving option given that downloads can be quite slow, and you may change your mind about where you want content to be generated.